Uploading high resolution images is recommended.

 When you click on the images generated by any of these tags the image itself will pop-up at full-size.
 In cases where you want a small image to appear in the page but also have the image viewable at a larger size upload a larger image and then use the thumbimage tag.
 Users clicking on the small image in the page will see the full size image as a pop-up.
 If you do want the image to link to another site instead of show a popup, you can include the absolute or relative URL as the last option before the image's closing tag [narrowimage 12 left http://www.google.com].

 Automatic page thumbnails for local pages

-You can use the the [thumbimage] tag to automatically display a screenshot of any page created with SERC's CMS.
-To show a local page thumbnail, don't add an image id to the tag and only give the url to the page you want the screenshot:
+You can use the the [thumbimage] tag to automatically display the Page Image (see below) associated with a given page.
+To show the Page IMage don't add an image id to the tag and only give the url to the page you want the screenshot:

 Do not use development urls (they start with /dev), only use the live url of the page even if it isn't live yet.
 The thumbnail for the live page is generated automatically and retrieved when that page is made live.

-If you are using a screenshot from a page that exists on a domain other than serc.carleton.edu, you will need to use the whole url (e.g. http://nagt.org/nagt/sections/aboutcen.html).
+If you are using a Page Image from a page that exists on a domain other than serc.carleton.edu, you will need to use the whole url (e.g. http://nagt.org/nagt/sections/aboutcen.html).

 It's possible to control the horizontal positioning of the image on the page by specifying left, right or center immediately after the image id number like this:

 [narrowimage 12 right]